Sim Van der Ryn: Professional efforts

-Van der Ryn’s vision and philosophy have been based on the inclusion of ecological values to the built environment.
+Van der Ryn's vision and philosophy have been based on the inclusion of ecological values in the built environment.
 He introduced new academic programs through elementary schools in Berkeley, California.
 One of the program's mottos was “trash can do it.”
 The idea was that recycling of materials would encourage students to utilize resources; the approach was new at the time.
 Hands-on methods of gaining understanding allowed students to grasp a real-life perspective concerning different materials by utilizing them in environmentally functional projects.
-The program created opportunities to enhance and develop manual, intellectual and social skills.
+The program created opportunities to enhance and develop manual, intellectual, and social skills.
 It put forward a do-it-yourself guideline to enhance educational systems.

 Van der Ryn had an innovative and unconventional approach to teaching.
-In his classes he insisted on creating a more balanced basis among male and female students.
-He persisted with this principle and was able to create a more equal environment for all with professional aspirations.
-His vision in relation to architecture was to provide women with similar opportunities as men, accepting equal applicants of men and women in the early 70s.
+In his classes, he insisted on creating a more balanced basis among male and female students.
+He persisted with this principle and created a more equal environment for all with professional aspirations.
+His vision in architecture was to provide women with the same opportunities as men, accepting equal numbers of men and women as applicants in the early 70s.

 “Outlaw Builder Studio,” a significant platform for Van der Ryn to demonstrate his new ecological and solar architecture, in which his students could develop building and social skills.
-Students created, designed and built according to their need while living in the outdoors for at least three days of the week.
-Later on, some of the projects were dismantled because they didn't meet building-code requirements.
+Students created, designed, and built to their needs while living outdoors for at least 3 days each week.
+Later, some of the projects were dismantled because they didn't meet building code requirements.
 This was met with some scrutiny in his teaching career from his peers and other professionals.

-Energy Pavilion was a project of interest in the early 70s.
+The Energy Pavilion was a project of interest in the early 70s.
 This project provided the first mainstream booklet on solar architecture.
 Students were able to construct an early solar-panel design.
 This energy-efficient design offered a futuristic glimpse into ecological and environmental architecture.
 At the time of this project, the world was witnessing the dilemmas of the oil crisis.
-Van der Ryn encouraged his studio to connect with the surrounding environment and maintain a cohesive approach in design.
+Van der Ryn encouraged his studio to connect with the surrounding environment and maintain a cohesive design approach.